vasilenkoigor/VASRefreshControl/README.md

     return _refreshCommand;
 }
 ```
-2) In your ViewConrtoller init VASRefreshConrtol for your UIScrollView and set RACCommand for execute during refresh:
+2) Init VASRefreshControl for your UIScrollView and set RACCommand for execute during refresh:

 ```
 self.refreshControl = [[VASRefreshControl alloc] initWithLoaderStyle:VASRefreshControlLoaderStyleBlue